Naval Systems

 Project 1331M / Parchim-class anti-submarine corvette

 Project 1331M / Parchim-class anti-submarine corvette is an East German-developed coastal ASW corvette family built by Peene-Werft and later operated by Soviet, Russian, and Indonesian navies.
-The class carried twin 57 mm and 30 mm guns, RBU-6000 rocket launchers, torpedo tubes, and hull-mounted sonar for anti-submarine patrols.
+The class carried 57 mm and 30 mm gun mounts, RBU-6000 rocket launchers, torpedo tubes, and sonar for shallow-water anti-submarine patrols, and an Indonesian Parchim-class ship was documented in the 2019 North Natuna Sea collision incident with Vietnamese fisheries-enforcement vessels.

 Profile